Nowshin1077/Nowshin1077/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------
 ▶️ My Current State:
 ---------------------
-Trying to make quality contributions to open-source projects.
+A curious wanderer, navigating the labyrinth of Open-source ＞﹏＜ On a mission to make quality contributions.
 Apart from that learning **Data Science** also nurturing my problem-solving skills.

 -------------------------------------------------------------------------------------------------------------------------------------------------------